wjalal/1-2_term-project-java/README.md

 # 1-2_term-project-java

 This is a simple football player/club management system made with JavaFX.
 The repository consists of a Maven project.
-To initialise and run the project, download the source code, install [Apache Maven](https://maven.apache.org/) and run:
+To initialise and run the project, download the source code, install [Apache Maven](https://maven.apache.org/), navigate to project folder and run:

 ``` mvn clean install ```